khan-ayanama/Course107-Backend/1.NodeJS/Tutorial-01/Note-01.md

 ## Node vs Javascript

 NodeJS is a cross-platform and opensource Javascript runtime environment that allows the javascript to be run on the server-side.
 Nodejs allows Javascript code to run outside the browser.
 Nodejs comes with a lot of modules and mostly used in web development.
 Javascript is a Scripting language.

+## NodeJS Modules

+These core modules provide essential functionality for working with JavaScript on the server-side.
+Some of the core modules that are installed automatically with Node.js include:

+`fs (File System)`: This module allows you to work with the file system, including reading and writing files, creating directories, and more.

+`http`: The HTTP module is essential for building web servers and making HTTP requests.
+It provides the tools needed to handle HTTP requests and responses.

+`url`: This module helps in parsing and formatting URLs, making it easier to work with URLs in your applications.

+`path`: The path module provides utilities for working with file and directory paths.
+It's helpful for manipulating file paths in a cross-platform way.

+`os (Operating System)`: This module provides information about the host operating system, such as CPU architecture and memory usage.

+`util`: The util module contains various utility functions that can be helpful for different tasks in your applications.

+`events`: Node.js is event-driven, and the events module provides an event emitter that allows you to create and handle custom events.

+`stream`: The stream module is used for working with streams of data, which is crucial for handling I/O operations efficiently.

+`querystring`: This module is useful for parsing and formatting query strings, often used in web applications.

+`crypto`: The crypto module provides cryptographic functionality, including encryption, decryption, hashing, and more.